-Following the "learning by doing" approach, the BA alternates and integrates theoretical studies with experiential workshops.
+COURSE LEADER Milan Germana De Michelis Following the "learning by doing" approach, the BA sees a mix of theoretical and practical activities; the course includes workshops to integrate both.
 After having explored basic concepts and techniques, students learn to observe the multitude of contemporary forms of design and how to apply them to their work.
 The course aims at stimulating sensitivity and passion for the world of objects, understood as cultural artefacts that reflect and shape human life.
 It explores space as an environment, examining its interactions with objects and its function as a stage for individual and collective rituals.